orhun/personal-blog/content/introducing-tuitar.md

 It refers to a [famous critical system crash notification](https://en.wikipedia.org/wiki/Guru_Meditation) that originated from the Amiga era of computing.

 <q>
 Got it.
-One thing that I’m sure is that this is some obscure toolchain bug, just wipe your system, reboot and it will be fine, most likely.
+One thing that I'm sure is that this is some obscure toolchain bug, just wipe your system, reboot and it will be fine, most likely.
 </q>

 Uhh, to make this matter worse, this issue turned out to be reproducible from 16,500 km away from me.
 Remember the person that I gave away the DIY kit in New Zealand?
 He sent me those logs above...
 He built the entire kit and got stuck running the firmware.